 'Old and gray' is actually a time expression we use to talk about when we are old, our hair is gray, and we can no longer do the things we used to do.
 Notice the following:

 - I'll probably be a teacher until I am old and gray.

-- My grandfather is old and gray, but he's still healthy
+- My grandfather is old and gray, but he's still healthy and active.

 I can drop tears very easily.

 The phrase 'drop tears' simply means to cry.
 Notice the following:

 - My girlfriend always drops tears at weddings.